 Clapham Man with Van Health & Safety Policy

-This Health and Safety policy sets out the commitments and procedures of Clapham Man with Van for safe, compliant rubbish removal and waste clearance services across our service area.
+Team preparing van for rubbish removal at a residential collection point This Health and Safety policy sets out the commitments and procedures of Clapham Man with Van for safe, compliant rubbish removal and waste clearance services across our service area.
 It applies to all staff, contractors and temporary workers engaged in man-and-van rubbish clearance, bulky waste collection and related removal operations.
 Our aim is to reduce risk, protect people and property, and ensure consistent standards for every clearance job.

 We promote a culture where safety is integral to daily operations.
 Every team member receives induction training on safe lifting, vehicle loading, domestic and commercial waste handling, and hazard recognition specific to man and van rubbish services.
 Supervisors carry out routine checks and refresher training, while risk controls are documented and reviewed regularly to reflect changes in practices or equipment.